PSLer/SGLDBench/README.md

 For Method 6, the repository is not directly included in SGLDBench, but one can download it from https://github.com/rarora7777/VolumetricTruss and its dependency "gptoolbox" from https://github.com/alecjacobson/gptoolbox/.
-Then, putting them into the directory './SGLDBench/externalModules/', SGLDBench takes the default folder names "VolumetricTruss-master" and "gptoolbox-master" and the suggested directory to set the search path.
+Then, putting them into the directory './SGLDBench/externalModules/', SGLDBench takes the default folder names "VolumetricTruss-master" and "gptoolbox-master" and the suggested work directory to set the search path.

 # 3. Usages
-Upon launching SGLDBench by running "./SGLDBench/SGLDBench_Main.m", the entire process follows the pipeline of "Modeling -> Applying Boundary Conditions -> Numerical Simulation -> Visualization"
+the entire process follows the pipeline of "Modeling -> Specifying Boundary Conditions -> Stress Analysis -> Structural Generation -> and Visual Analysis"

-# 3.1 Modeling
+# 3.1 via GUI
+One can launch the GUI of SGLDBench by running "./SGLDBench/SGLDBench_Main.m".
+The demo video shows some guidelines on how to use it.

-# 3.2 Applying Boundary Conditions
+# 3.2 via Script

-# 3.3 Numerical Simulation

-# 3.4 Visualization
+In the directory "./SGLDBench/QuickAccess/", we also provide the scripts to quickly access the targeted methods.

-# 4. Citation
+# 4. Data

+# 4.1 Input
+SGLDBench primarily takes the triangular surface mesh written in ".obj" or ".ply" as input to describe the design domain;

+Besides, SGLDBench can also take the tailored FEM voxel model file (".TopVoxel") as input for Method 1, 2, 4.
+This file includes information of voxel volume, boundary conditions, passive elements (Optional), and the density value of each voxel (Optional).
+Please refer to the demo dataset "./SGLDBench/data/part_R256.TopVoxel" for details.

+Three common shapes (cuboid, L-shape, and cylinder) in structural design and optimization are integrated in SGLDBench for testing.
+For the cuboid domain, several built-in boundary conditions are also provided (through the GUI).

+# 4.2 Output
+All the (intermediate) output data is placed in the directory "./SGLDBench/out/".
+SGLDBench describes describes the design in a volume data and written in the NIFTI format (".nii").
+All the targeted results of these 6 methods are named "DesignVolume.nii".
+The corresponding stress-to-stress alignment metric is named "alignmentMetricVolume_byStress.nii".

+One can also save the created voxel model (incl. voxel volume, boundary conditions, ...) into an ASCII file (".TopVoxel") for repeated use.

+# 5. Cite

 If you use the code and data of SGLDBench, please cite it as